infurno/zephyrus-g14-arch-igpu-setup/README.md

-# ASUS ROG Zephyrus G14 Arch Linux Setup
+# ASUS ROG Zephyrus G14 Fedora 42 Setup

-Comprehensive setup repository for ASUS ROG Zephyrus G14 laptops with hybrid GPU configuration (AMD iGPU + NVIDIA dGPU) on Arch Linux.
+Comprehensive setup repository for ASUS ROG Zephyrus G14 laptops with hybrid GPU configuration (AMD iGPU + NVIDIA dGPU) on Fedora 42.
 This project optimizes your laptop for maximum battery life using the AMD integrated GPU while maintaining seamless access to the NVIDIA discrete GPU for gaming and CUDA workloads.

 ## Table of Contents